5G Home Broadband deals

 EE offers plans and devices for both varieties of 5G broadband.

 For 5G home broadband, EE sells the EE Smart 5G Hub.
-This can get up to 64 devices online at once over a range of 30 metres, so it should be fine for even the largest and most high-tech homes.
+This appears to be a rebranded Askey Smart 5G Hub HH20C (though EE hasn’t confirmed this), and it can get over 100 devices online at once, so it should be fine for even the most high-tech homes.
 It’s wired, rather than battery powered, but is basically plug and play, so it’s easy to set up.

 While EE offers widespread 5G coverage, you’ll want to check EE coverage before committing.